-German Pancakes (also sometimes called a Dutch Baby Pancake) are a family favorite recipe around here and they are incredibly easy to make and even more delicious to eat!
-These puffy pancakes only take about 5 minutes to throw together using a blender, and can be topped with all kinds of syrups, fruit, or even just a sprinkle of lemon juice and sugar!
+German pancakes are a family favorite recipe around here, right up there with our favorite crepe recipe and make-ahead breakfast sandwiches.
+They are incredibly easy to make and even more delicious to eat!
+These puffy pancakes only take about 5 minutes to throw together in a blender, and kids love them because they can be topped with just about anything!

-The butter is melted in a hot oven in a 9x13-inch baking dish so that when the simple batter gets poured over the top, it puffs up, much like a popover.
+The butter is melted in a hot oven in a 9x13-inch baking dish; when the simple batter gets poured into the pan, it puffs up, much like a popover.
 It's so fun to see how tall the German pancakes can grow, although they deflate rapidly after removing from the oven.

-We also make a smaller batch German apple pancake version with sauteed apples that is super yummy with cider syrup poured over the top.
-But this classic German pancake recipe that I'm sharing today is the one we enjoy most often at our house.
+We also make a smaller batch German apple pancake version with sautéed apples, but this classic German pancake recipe is the one we enjoy most often at our house.
+We usually top our German pancakes with sliced bananas or peaches when they are in season, along with buttermilk caramel syrup.

 How to Make German Pancakes

-- While the butter is melting and the oven is preheating, make the German pancake batter by adding eggs, milk, flour, and salt to a blender and blend for 10-20 seconds until smooth.
+- Make the pancake batter.
+Add the eggs, milk, flour, and salt to a blender and blend for 10 to 20 seconds, or until the mixture is smooth.

-- When the butter is completely melted, slide the pan out of the oven and pour the batter over the melted butter.
-I have found that if I pour in a swirled figure-eight pattern rather than just one stream of batter into the center of the pan, that I get a more craggy, puffy German pancakes as a result of more of the batter coming in contact with the hot pan and melted butter.
+- Getting the perfect puffy pancake.
+I have found that if I pour in a swirled figure-eight pattern rather than just one stream of batter into the center of the pan, I get a more craggy, puffy German pancake as a result.

-If you have leftover German pancakes, you can keep them in the fridge in an airtight container for up to 3 days, then reheat in the microwave or the oven for 30-60 seconds until hot.
+If you have leftover German pancakes, you can keep them in the fridge in an airtight container for up to 3 days, then reheat in a 350ºF oven or microwave for 30-60 seconds until hot.

 More Great Breakfast Recipes